rartino/ENVISIoN/README.md

 sudo sh cmake-$version.$build-Linux-x86_64.sh --prefix=/opt/cmake
 ```

-Verify that installation was sucessful by running `cmake -version`
+Verify that cmake was installed by running `cmake -version`

 Add the installed binary link to /usr/local/bin/cmake by running this:
 ```
 sudo ln -s /opt/cmake/bin/cmake /usr/local/bin/cmake
 ```

-Verify that installation was sucessful by running `qmake -version`
+Verify that Qt was installed  by running `qmake -version`

 Install Qt5.
 ENVISIoN is tested using version Qt 5.12.2 but should work on any Qt after 5.6.1.
 ```